 - cancerous tumors or moles

-Most skin lumps are not serious.
+Most skin lumps aren’t serious.
 Usually, treatment is only necessary if the lump is bothering you.

-You should go to a doctor any time you are concerned about a growth on your skin.
-Your doctor can evaluate the lump and make sure it is not a symptom of a serious underlying condition.
+You should go to a doctor any time you’re concerned about a growth on your skin.
+Your doctor can evaluate the lump and make sure it’s not a symptom of a serious underlying condition.